Yemch/Avocado-Price-Prediction/README.md

 ## Descriptive Analysis (2015-2018) and Prediction of Avocado Prices in the United States in 2017

-Authors: Group 6 - Chuanjie Deng, Mingchen Ye, Nazleen Khan
+Authors: Group 6 - Mingchen Ye, Monica Deng, Nazleen Khan

 Our website can be found [here]().